codeandwork/courses/courses/java/junit.md

 ## *Unit testing* definition
 *Unit testing is a method of testing individual units of source code to determine if they are fit for use*
+* Unit tests are the smallest testable parts of an application
 * Is performed at the development phase of a software’s life cycle
 * Detects problems early in the development process
 * Unit tests should be independent from one other
-* External dependencies should be removed
-* Unit tests are the smallest testable parts of an application
 * Simplifies Integration
 * Not suitable for testing user interface components